 A: Make sure you have the proper dependencies on your path.
-Modify your path if necessary to include bowtie, samtools, and beftools.
+Modify your path if necessary to include bowtie, samtools, and bcftools.
 See the question above about installing VarScan.
-In some cases, you may need to manually install Biopython.
 See the Installation section of this documentation.

 Q: How can I verify the pipeline is installed and working properly?